-- 1. Right click on the NetworkManager icon and select Edit Connections... - 2.
+- 1. Right-click on the NetworkManager icon and select Edit Connections... - 2.
 A "Network Connections" window should open.
-Click the Wireless tab to see a list of saved wireless connections - 3.
-By default, this list shows connections in the order of most recently used to least recently used.
-Find the connection you want to edit, click on it, and then click the Edit button - 4.
+Click on the Wireless tab to see a list of saved wireless connections verify that the hidden network does show up as described

+- 3. By default, this list shows connections in the order of most recently used to least recently used.
+Find the connection you want to edit, click on it, and then click Edit. - 4.
 Ubuntu should open a window called "Editing connection name", where connection name is the name of the connection you are editing.
 The window should display a number of tabs. - 5.
 Above the tabs, you may change the Connection name field if you want to give the connection a more recognizable name - 6.
-If the Connect automatically option is not checked, Ubuntu will detect the wireless network but will not automatically connect to it without you choosing it from the NetworkManager menu.
-Check or uncheck this setting as needed. - 7.
+If the Connect automatically option is not selected, Ubuntu will detect the wireless network but will not automatically connect to it without you choosing it from the NetworkManager menu.
+Select or deselect this setting as needed. - 7.
 On the Wireless tab of the "Editing connection name" window, you may need to edit the SSID field.
-A "SSID" is the wireless connection's network name - if set incorrectly, the network may not be detected and a connection may not be made.
-Please make sure that the SSID is set according to your network administrator's instructions. - 8.
-Below the SSID, you should see the Mode field.
+A "SSID" is the wireless connection's network name-if set incorrectly, the network may not be detected and a connection may not be made.
+Please make sure that the SSID is set according to your network administrator's instructions. - Below the SSID, you should see the Mode field.
 The "Infrastructure" mode means that you would be connecting to a wireless router or access point.
 This is the most common mode for wireless networks.
 The "Ad-hoc" mode is a computer-to-computer mode and is often only used in advanced cases. - 9.
 On the Wireless Security tab of the "Editing connection name" window, you may need to change the Security field to the correct setting.
 A selection of None means that you are using an open network with no security.
 Other selections may require slightly different additional information: - WEP 40/128-bit Key is an older security setting still in use by some wireless networks.
 If your network uses this security mode, you will need to enter a key in the Key field that should appear after you select this mode.
-The key is usually entered as a sequence of digits o through 9 and letters A through F. - WEP 128-bit Passphrase is the same older security setting as the entry above.
-However, instead of a key, your network administrator should have provided you with a text passphrase - a password - to connect to the network.
-Once you select this security mode, you will need to enter your passphrase in the Key field.

-- WPA & WPA2 Personal is the most common security mode for wireless network connections at home and at businesses.
-Once you select this mode, you will need to enter a password in the Password field. - If your network administrator requires LEAP, Dynamic WEP, or WPA & WPA2 Enterprise security, you will need to have the administrator help you set up those security modes - 10.
-On the IPv4 Settings tab, you may need to change the Method field from "Automatic (DHCP)" to "Manual", or one of the other methods.
-For setting up manual settings (also known as static addresses), please see the section above on manual set up for wired network connections. - 11.
-When you finish making changes to the connection, click the Apply button to save your changes and close the window.
-You can click the Cancel button to close the window without making changes. - 12.
-Finally, click the Close button on the "Network Connections" window to return to the desktop.
+The key is usually entered as a sequence of digits o through 9 and letters A through F. - ► WEP 128-bit Passphrase is the same older security setting as the entry above.
+However, instead of a key, your network administrator should have provided you with a text passphrase-a password-to connect to the network.
+Once you select this security mode, you will need to enter your passphrase in the Key field. - WPA & WPA2 Personal is the most common security mode for wireless network connections at home and at businesses.
+Once you select this mode, you will need to enter a password in the Password field. - If your network administrator requires LEAP, Dynamic WEP, or WPA & WPA2 Enterprise security, you will need to have the administrator help you set up those security modes - On the IPv4 Settings tab, you may need to change the Method field from "Automatic (DHCP)" to "Manual", or one of the other methods.
+For setting is this true? or will it support a passphrase too here?